-7 Things About Chinese Culture First-time Travelers Should Know
+7 Things First-Time Travelers Should Know About Chinese Culture

-Crowds and lines | 7 Things About Chinese Culture First-time Travelers Should Know
+7 Essential Things About Chinese Culture First-time Travelers Should Know

 1. Crowds and lines

-While the locals are used to it, it might take some time before you build your confidence.
-Some Chinese people are prone to pushing in and not staying in an orderly line.
-This can be an eye-opener for international travelers.
+It’s hard going anywhere in China where you won’t experience crowds especially at the big tourist attractions with 1.4 billion people squeezed into the country it’s easy to see why.
+While the locals are used to it, might take some time before you build your confidence.
+Some Chinese people are prone to pushing in and not staying in an orderly line – this can be an eye-opener for international travelers.

 The best strategy for avoiding crowds is visiting an attraction first thing in the morning or later in the day.
 You should also avoid national holiday periods like Chinese New Year.

-And, if you’re lining up, make sure you stay close to the person in front of you.
-Like, really close!
+And if you’re lining up, make sure you stay close to the person in front of you.
+Like really close!
 Standing close to others is common in Chinese culture and society, so don’t be afraid of it.

-2. Concept of face
+2. The Concept of Face in Chinese Culture

 Payment technology | 7 Things About Chinese Culture First-time Travelers Should Know